What are the FHA loan down payment requirements?

 Who pays for the closing costs on an FHA loan?

 The buyer typically pays closing costs, but the seller can contribute up to 6% of the sale price toward these costs.
-Sellers may consider contributing for reasons such as attracting more buyer offers over other homes for sale and speeding up the buying process.
+Sellers may consider contributing in a buyer’s market where there’s a lot of inventory on the market and buyers have the upper hand in negotiating.

 The bottom line: FHA loan down payments are more affordable

-FHA loans offer one of the most accessible paths to homeownership, especially if you’re working with a lower credit score or limited savings.
-Depending on your score, your minimum down payment could be as low as 3.5% or as high as 10%.
+If you have a lower credit score and limited savings, FHA loans can offer an accessible path to homeownership.
+While a down payment is still required, it can be as low as 3.5% of the purchase price, depending on your credit score.
 Borrowers also have access to more flexible guidelines and may qualify for down payment assistance through local or state programs.

 Josephine Nesbit